Covid - 19 infection control policy - updated 24.06.21

 4. Ambulatory outpatient clients in community settings are considered to be on the medium risk Covid pathway, unless they have had a negative Covid test in last 72 hours in which case they are low risk.
 If they have had a positive test in past 10 days or still have a fever they are considered high risk and will not be seen.

-5. On booking the face-to-face appointment, all Covid-19 related procedures and requirements (outlined in this document) must be explained to the patient, as must the risks involved with direct contact over a prolonged appointment time.
+5. On booking the face-to-face appointment, all Covid-19 related procedures and requirements are outlined for the patient (either via this document or a telephone call).
+Physiotherapy does involve direct contact over a prolonged appointment time, and therefore increases the risk of virus transmission.
 Informed consent is gained at this point and at the beginning of every appointment.

 6. All patients must wait in their car or outside on arrival for their appointment to minimise potential for cross over with other clients.

 7. I am testing myself (and my family) for Covid-19 twice weekly using a lateral flow device (LFD).
-If I (or any of the family) were to test positive, we would isolate as appropriate and appointments would be cancelled either for the full 10 days, or until a negative PCR test meant that was no longer required.
+If I were to test positive, I would isolate as appropriate and appointments would be cancelled either for the full 10 days, or until a negative PCR test meant that was no longer required.

 8. For all appointments, I will be wearing clean theatre scrubs (sessional wear only), a type IIR surgical face mask (single patient use only), gloves (single patient use only, and changed prior to touching patient for assessment or treatment purposes), and a disposable apron (single patient use only).